Impact case studies and the role they play

 Where can I get my case reports published?

 Given the reluctance of many journals to publish case reports these days, where are you to turn when you wish to share your newly written up experience of an interesting case?
-Fortunately, the vastness of cyberspace has allowed for the development of a new breed of medical journal.
+Fortunately, the vastness of cyberspace has allowed for the development of a new breed of medical journals.
 A number of online journals such as BMJ Case Reports (www.casereports.bmj.com), Cases Journal (www.casesjournal.com), Radiology Case Reports (www.radiology.casereports.net), and Dermatology Case Reports (https://www.longdom.org/dermatology-case-reports.html ) allow the publication and dissemination of notable case reports.